IT Staff Augmentation Vs. Managed Services: Choose the Best One For Your Project

 The outsourcer holds all the risks involved in meeting the timelines and goals of the project.
 They have all the incentives to ensure the projects are completed according to schedule and the client’s satisfaction.

 Guaranteed outcomes–A managed service should offer client-defined outcomes.
 The tasked managed services firm should complete the offshore .net developmentproject and others within the given time and at a price tied to the result.
 If the project is easy or more complex than expected, the resources will be scaled up or down;

 Access to a variety of skills and technologies – Managed IT services firms are often large and offer their customers a broader base of skills, knowledge, and solutions that are documented and kept by the hiring company.
 The company can access the latest technologies and also benefit from expert support while running its business.
 This helps them to deploy and implement right away and save the business resources and time;

 Focus on the core competencies – The software development team provides the technical solutions while the hiring firm will have time to focus on business core competencies.
 This allows them to expand and manage their business with ease.

 Here are the disadvantages of the managed services approach:

 There is no single versatile approach to development project sourcing for most companies.
-Some requirement can be executed well with managed services while others with staff augmentations.
+Some requirements can be executed well with managed services while others with staff augmentations.
 At other times a combination of the two approaches is what will work for the project.

-The choice of managed services vs staff augmentation approach will depend on the hiring company’s assessment of their needs, budget and other essential requirements.
+The choice of managed services vs staff augmentation approach will depend on the hiring company’s assessment of their needs, budget, and other essential requirements.
 Both models are highly reliable, but a well-calculated decision has to be made.